trolldbois/python-haystack/README.md

 - memory content in a file named after it's start/end addresses ( 0x000700000-0x000800000 )
 - 'mappings' file containing memory mappings metadata.  ( mappings )

-Or you can write a `haystack.abc.IMemoryMapping` implementation for your favorite format.
+Or you can code a `haystack.abc.IMemoryMapping` implementation for your favorite format.

 Otherwise, if you already have a system memory dump from Volatility or Rekall, you can use the `haystack-rekall-xxx` or `haystack-volatility-xxx` families of